nicmolica/snarl/Snarl/Planning/player.md

 ### `move() -> Tile`
 Takes input from the human player and passes it back to the `Gamemanager` in the form of a `Tile` that the `Character` wants to move to.

-### `interact() -> bool`
-Asks the human player if they would like to interact and returns their decision to the `Gamemanager`.
-This method may end up being deprecated depending on the finalized rules of the game.